vladimirkofman/TableTie/README.md

 class SongCell: UITableViewCell {}
 class AlbumCell: UITableViewCell {}
 ```
 You'll need your models to conform to TableTie.Row protocol.
-There's only one required method that you'll need to implement: `func configure(cell:)`.
+There's only one required method that you'll need to implement: `configure(cell:)`.
 In this method you'll configure your cell according to your model.
 Make sure to use the correct type for the `cell:` parameter: it's generic, and will work for any subclass of `UITableViewCell`.

 ```swift
 extension Song: TableTie.Row {